 - Requesting that you provide additional personal details

 - The letter says that you have an unclaimed inheritance from an unrelated wealthy person

 - Protect your computer by using security software.
 Set the software to update automatically so it can deal with any new security threats.

 - Protect your credit card accounts by using multi-factor authentication.
 Some accounts offer extra security by requiring two or more credentials to log in to your account.
 This is called multi-factor authentication.
 The additional credentials you need to log in to your account fall into two categories.
 Something you have — like a passcode you get via text message or an authentication app.
 Something you are — like a scan of your fingerprint, your retina, or your face.

 - Protect your data by backing it up.
 Back up your data and make sure those backups aren’t connected to your home network.
 You can copy your computer files to an external hard drive or cloud storage.
 Back up the data on your phone, too.

 Did You Receive a Scam Letter or Text Message?

 Word To the Wise: Never pay money and provide personal information to anyone you don’t know or trust or risk parting with your money.
 Seek advice from an independent professional such as a lawyer, accountant or financial planner if in doubt.
 Always confirm wire transfers over the phone and not only in email.
-If you’ve received a suspicious letter in the mail or by email claiming there’s an inheritance waiting for you or feel you’ve been a victim of a fake estate locator scheme, report it to the local U.S. Postmaster, U.S. Postal Inspection Service office, your state’s Attorney General’s Office or the Better Business Bureau or FBI if you have already fallen victim to a scam.
+If you’ve received a suspicious letter in the mail or by email claiming there’s an inheritance waiting for you or feel you’ve been a victim of a fake estate locator scheme, report it to the local U.S. Postmaster, U.S. Postal Inspection Service office, your state’s Attorney General’s Office or the Better Business Bureau or FBI.